shenhuiying2017/azure-docs.es-es/includes/virtual-machines-common-cli-deploy-templates.md

         ]
     }

-### Paso 2: Creación de la implementación con la plantilla
+### <a name="step-2:-create-the-deployment-by-using-the-template"></a>Step 2: Create the deployment by using the template

-Cree un grupo de recursos para la plantilla mediante `azure group create <location>`.
-Después, cree una implementación en ese grupo de recursos; para ello, use `azure group deployment create`, pase el grupo de recursos y el nombre de la implementación y, luego, responda a las solicitudes de los parámetros de la plantilla que no tengan valores predeterminados.
+Create a resource group for the template by using `azure group create <location>`.
+Then, create a deployment into that resource group by using `azure group deployment create` and passing the resource group, passing a deployment name, and answering the prompts for parameters in the template that did not have default values.

     azure group create lbgroup westus